 Section 4.
 Demotion.
-If an employee is demoted or reclassified to a class with a lower salary range for reasons which do not reflect discredit on the employee's employment record, the employee's salary rate may remain the same.
+If an employee is demoted or reclassified to a class with a lower salary range for reasons that do not reflect discredit on the employee's employment record, the employee's salary rate may remain the same.
 Demotion for cause may result in a corresponding reduction in salary.

 Section 5.
 Transfer.
-Normally, if an employee is transferred, the rate of pay remains the same.
+Normally, if an employee is transferred, the rate of pay remains the same, subject to the classification or position transferred to.

 Section 6.
 Longevity.
-Upon completion of the required number of years of continuous uninterrupted fulltime service with the County, an employee shall be eligible for longevity pay as follows:
+Upon completion of the required number of years of continuous uninterrupted full-time service with the County, an employee shall be eligible for longevity pay as follows:

-- (5) 5 through 9 years of service, 1.5% of the base rate per month; - (6) 10 through 14 years of service, 2.5% of the base rate per month; - (7) 15 through 19 years of service, 3.5% of the base rate per month; - (8) 20 or more years of service, 5% of the base rate per month.
+- (a) 5 through 9 years of service, 1.5% of the base rate per month; - (b) 10 through 14 years of service, 2.5% of the base rate per month; - (c) 15 through 19 years of service, 3.5% of the base rate per month; - (d) 20 or more years of service, 5% of the base rate per month.